asonna/online-store-angular2-js/Cheatsheet.md

 };
 ###

-10 - Add the AngularFireModule we just imported to the root component's imports array; it's also called initializeApp() method and passes in our Firebase credentials; and to be added right after "routing," under "imports" section in the body:
+10 - Add the AngularFireModule we just imported to the root component's imports array in *app.modules.ts*; it's also called initializeApp() method and passes in our Firebase credentials; and to be added right after "routing," under "imports" section in the body:
 ### AngularFireModule.initializeApp(firebaseConfig) ###

 11- Back to the firebase site, click on "database", then "rules" and update the rules as follow to allow applications to read and write to it: